aurimas13/Communication-of-Services/README.md

  * Debugger is active!
  * Debugger PIN: 269-212-227
 ```
+The second terminal window to run Event Propagator you should follow this<sup>2</sup>:

-2) To run Event Propagator to send an event to the Event Consumer API you need to provide python file and an argument 0  to send events and in the terminal you will see:
+1) To run Event Propagator to send an event to the Event Consumer API you need to provide the python file and an argument 0 to send events and in the terminal you will see:
 ```
 >>>  python propagate.py 0
 {